Global Branding: 9 Top Tips for Going International

 It is best practice to implement cloud migration – transferring your offline data to an online location – well before you plan to go international.

-It’s essential that you’re familiar with the nuances of navigating and communicating in a cloud-based environment because it is integral to the seamless execution of an international business strategy.
+You must be familiar with navigating and communicating in a cloud-based environment because it is integral to the seamless execution of an international business strategy.

 If you’re still wondering exactly what cloud migration is and why it’s essential for going global, it’s best to do some thorough research and consider whether it is worth it.